saltyrtc/saltyrtc-meta/Protocol.md

 error.
 This also applies to unexpected messages that deviate from the message flow.

-Compared to client-to-server messages, protocol errors for client-to-client message MUST be handled differently.
+Compared to client-to-server messages, protocol errors for client-to- client message MUST be handled differently.
 In case that any check fails, the procedure below MUST be followed unless otherwise stated:

 * If the other client is not authenticated yet, an initiator SHALL drop the corresponding responder by sending a 'drop-responder' message with the responder's address in the *id* field to the server and a close code of `3001` (*Protocol Error*) in the *reason* field.
 A responder SHALL close the connection to the server with a close code of `3001`.
 * If the other client is authenticated, both initiator and responder SHALL send a 'close' message to the other client containing the close code `3001` (*Protocol Error*).
 Both clients SHALL terminate the connection to the server (normal close code).

 ## Message Flow